rykhalskyi/byebyemoneylist-ns/wiki/pages/research/syncronisation.md

 Later, if you add LLM capability to the server, you can move the matching there **without changing the fundamental data model**.

 So yes: **client-side matching is a good option for your situation**, provided the server treats the client's matches as *proposals* and remains the authoritative owner of the resulting mappings.

+**Validate and Persist** stage can be supervised by user.
+User approves it.

+The same technique can be used for Stores, products and product lists.

+What if:
+- if products have the same not-null barcode value - it's perfect match.
+- in the list or product to save clients ids in similar way as in aliases.
+Each product on NCA will have mapping ids of clients products. and then client can understand if this product is in its catalog.
+- after synchronization when some cases are not clear mark products, shops or categories like imported and demand user's review.
+User cab edit product, category or store.
+- add merge function for category, store, product.
+User can merge duplicates in one item.
+At merge user can edit item.
+For product it is possible to see all aliases and client ids (if client ids are introduced)